gdm413229/hellsmith-editor/README.md

 ## Rendering Architecture

 The GZDoom renderer abstraction layers take the brunt of the rendering call processing instead of the Windows-exclusive SlimDX.
+The Carmack renderer is used for a map preview that's faithful to the original '93 game.
+The SoftPoly renderer is used to give those with dinosaur GPUs the ability to use this map editor.

 ## First Party Code